ethanloun/ActiveDirectoryLab/README.md

 <p align="center">
 Assigning IP Address: <br/>

 Assigning IP to Internal.
-Not assinging Default Gateway because the DC will serve as the Default Gateway.
+Not assigning Default Gateway because the DC will serve as the Default Gateway.
 Using Loopback for DNS.

 ![Image](https://github.com/user-attachments/assets/340aff3b-233f-4405-a691-e3d8c47726fc)